officiallysingh/spring-boot-spark-kubernetes/README.md

 🏃  Starting tunnel for service postgres.
 🏃  Starting tunnel for service zookeeper.
 ```
+* No need to create any databases or kafka topics required by applications as they are automatically created by [infra-k8s-deployment.yml](infra-k8s-deployment.yml).

 # Framework Architecture
 The proposed framework provides a comprehensive solution for managing Spark jobs through a RESTful interface, offering:
 - Job Launching: Trigger Spark jobs and requests to stop running jobs via REST endpoints for deployment on local and kubernetes.
 - Job Monitoring: Track job status, start and end time, duration taken, error messages if there is any.